VanLuigi/Threat-Hunting-brute-force-persistence/README.md

 The goal of this write-up is to demonstrate a structured, analyst-driven approach to detecting, analyzing, and responding to a realistic intrusion scenario.

-*This lab was built in the Cyber Range environment to develop and apply KQL and threat hunting skills in a simulated enterprise setting, including the reporting and presentation practices used to communicate findings as they would be delivered in an actual incident response engagement.*

 ---

 ## Initial Alert and Scope Definition